SaharMehrpour/active-doc-client-mainul/README.md

-# Active Documentation
+# Active Documentation (Main Component)

 This app is written in "React" framework.

-It communicates with the server using "Web-Socket".
+- It communicates with the [IDE Connector](https://github.com/devuxd/ActiveDocumentation/tree/RulePad-version) using "Web-Socket".

-## spmf.jar

-This file is required for FPMax algorithm (for mining design rules) to execute.
-It can be downloaded from this repository or [here](http://www.philippe-fournier-viger.com/spmf/index.php?link=download.php).
-**The file should be copied/moved to the root directory of the project.**
+- It is based on _srcML_ library, which should be installed as instructed [here](https://github.com/devuxd/active-doc-client/wiki#installing-srcml).

 ## ruleTable.json